 Massimiliano Pontil is P.I. of the Computational Statistics and Machine Learning research unit at IIT and professor at University College London and member of the UCL Centre for Artificial Intelligence.
 He is an ELLIS Fellow and co-director of ELLIS Unit Genoa, a joint effort of IIT and University of Genoa.
 He has been active in machine learning research for over twenty years, working on theory and algorithms, including the areas of kernel methods, multitask and transfer learning, online learning, sparse estimation, and statistical learning theory.
 Recent interests include meta-learning, algorithm fairness, hyperparameter optimization and learning with partial feedback.
 He received a best paper runner up at ICML 2013 and served as an Area Chair at NeurIPS, ICML, COLT, and action editor for the Journal of Machine Learning Research.

-Riccardo Grazzi is a Computer Science PhD Student at University college of London (UCL) and the Italian Institute of Technology (IIT) under the supervision of Massimiliano Pontil.
-During the PhD he was an intern at Amazon AWS Berlin under the supervision of Matthias Seeger.
-Previously, he completed his Master and Bachelor and degree in computer engineering at University of Florence.
-His main research focus is on bilevel optimization in machine learning (2 ICML and 1 AISTATS publications on this area).
-In particular, on the quantitative study of efficient gradient based bilevel optimization algorithms.
+Riccardo Grazzi is a Computer Science PhD student at University College of London (UCL) and the Italian Institute of Technology (IIT) under the supervision of Massimiliano Pontil.
+During his PhD, he was an intern at Amazon AWS Berlin under the supervision of Matthias Seeger.
+Previously, he completed his Master and Bachelor degree in computer engineering at University of Florence.
+His main research focus is on bilevel optimization in machine learning.
+In particular, he is interested in the quantitative study of efficient gradient based bilevel optimization algorithms.